Gaussian-Mixture-Model Q-Functions for Policy Iteration in Reinforcement Learning: Conclusions

 \section{Conclusions}

-This paper introduced a novel class of Gaussian-mixture-model Q-functions (GMM-QFs) together with a Riemannian-optimization-based learning framework for estimating their hyperparameters, serving as a new policy-evaluation step within a policy-iteration scheme for reinforcement learning (RL).
-The proposed GMM-QFs are parametric, possess universal approximation properties, and provide competitive representational capacity compared to conventional deep RL methods, while requiring significantly fewer learnable parameters.
-This results in improved computational efficiency and alleviates limitations commonly associated with nonparametric approaches.

-The proposed design also offered substantial flexibility, not only through a rich hyperparameter space, but also by establishing a compelling connection between Q-function identification in RL and the powerful toolbox of Riemannian optimization.
-Numerical tests demonstrated comparable, and often superior, performance relative to state-of-the-art methods, indicating strong potential for extension to practical, particularly online, RL settings.
+This paper introduced a novel class of Gaussian-mixture-model Q-functions (GMM-QFs) alongside a Riemannian-optimization-based learning framework for parameter estimation, serving as an efficient policy-evaluation step within a reinforcement learning (RL) policy-iteration scheme.
+The parametric GMM-QFs possess universal approximation properties and deliver competitive representational capacity compared to conventional deep RL methods, while requiring significantly fewer learnable parameters.
+This lean configuration avoids the scalability issues common to nonparametric approaches and drastically reduces memory footprint.
+Furthermore, the framework offers substantial architectural flexibility and establishes a mathematically grounded connection between Q-function identification and Riemannian optimization.
+Numerical evaluations demonstrated that GMM-QFs achieve comparable, and often superior performance to state-of-the-art RL baselines.

-While the current offline policy-iteration approach based on Bellman residuals may suffer from bias due to the absence of experience data, ongoing work focuses on extending the framework to online RL in high-dimensional environments and on selecting Gaussian components via structured sparsification to enhance interpretability.
-These extensions are currently under development and will be reported in future publications.
+While the framework may suffer from bias or overfitting due to Bellman residual minimization, and computational overhead scales with state-action dimensionality, these limitations outline clear potential research directions.
+Ongoing work focuses on improving computational efficiency through component selection via sparsification and experience-replay strategies for robust learning (see, e.g.,~\cite{Vu:eusipco:26}).
+Future extensions will incorporate state-representation learning and dimensionality reduction techniques to enhance scalability in high-dimensional environments and will generalize the framework to continuous action spaces.

 \appendices \crefalias{section}{appendix} \crefalias{subsection}{appendix}